Ammonium dichromate: Other

-It has been used in pyrotechnics and in the early days of photography as well as in lithography, as a source of pure nitrogen in the laboratory, and as a catalyst.
+It was used in the early days of photography as well as in lithography, as a source of pure nitrogen in the laboratory, and as a catalyst.
 It is also used as a mordant for dyeing pigments, in manufacturing of alizarin, chrome alum, leather tanning and oil purification.

 Photosensitive films containing PVA, ammonium dichromate, and a phosphor are spin-coated as aqueous slurries in the production of the phosphor raster of television screens and other devices.
 The ammonium dichromate acts as the photoactive site.